 - Reporting incidents of bullying is the responsibility of all students and staff.
-Reported incidents of bullying will be investigated and addressed through the teacher and/or principal/vice-principal. - When addressing bullying in the school, the child and youth worker support services will be used when appropriate. - Incidents of bullying will be followed up with the students involved and their parents/guardians, the students' teachers, and other school staff and community partners where appropriate. - In line with school board procedures, when addressing incidents of bullying, a progressive discipline approach will be applied, which could include the following for students who engage in bullying: - review of expectations; - written work assignment with a learning component relevant to the behaviour; - direct skills instruction, with opportunities to practice and receive feedback; - peer mentoring; - detention; - peer mediation;
+Reported incidents of bullying will be investigated and addressed through the teacher and/or principal/vice-principal. - Incidents of bullying will be followed up with the students involved and their parents/guardians, the students' teachers, and other school staff and community partners where appropriate. - In line with school board procedures, when addressing incidents of bullying, a progressive discipline approach will be applied, which could include the following for students who engage in bullying: - review of expectations; - written work assignment with a learning component relevant to the behaviour; - direct skills instruction, with opportunities to practice and receive feedback; - peer mentoring; - detention; - peer mediation;